halkyonio/container-images/README.md

 docker push quay.io/halkyonio/spring-boot-s2i
 docker push quay.io/halkyonio/openjdk8-s2i
 ```
-## Maven repo
+## Maven Offline repo for Spring Boot

-The purpose of this image is to extend the Maven image, to package the GAVs of Spring Boot, Dekorate under the path `/tmp/artefacts`
+The purpose of this image is to extend the [Docker Maven JDK image](https://hub.docker.com/_/maven), to package the GAVs of Spring Boot 2.1.6, Dekorate 0.8.2
-of the image in order to provide it as internal maven cache for java maven build when you use this option `-Dmaven.repo.local=/tmp/.m2`
+under the path `/tmp/artefacts` of the image in order to provide it as an internal maven cache for java maven build when you use the option `-Dmaven.repo.local=/tmp/.m2`

 Example of multi-layers docker file able to use it
 ```
 ## Stage 1 : build with maven builder image
-# FROM maven:3.5-jdk-8 AS build
-FROM quay.io/halkyonio/spring-boot-maven AS build
-COPY . /usr/src
+FROM quay.io/halkyonio/spring-boot-offline-maven AS build COPY . /usr/src
 USER root